-Healthy Families is a no cost home visitation program that works with families from pregnancy through the first 5 years of life.
+Healthy Families is a free program that works with families from pregnancy through the first 5 years of life.
 Their goal is to help you become the best parent you can be.
 A home visitor goes to the family's home to provide support and information to become the best parent for their child!